- My LS

 - raising your organisation’s profile, improving community relationships, and greater networking and marketing opportunities

 4. Good practice

 In order to be fair and accessible, work experience opportunities should:

 - be remunerated to national minimum wage or above, where possible

 (a) Defining work experience

-An employer should make clear when advertising and offering a work experience placement what the expectations are, including, but not limited to:
+Employers should set clear expectations when advertising and offering work experience placements, including, but not limited to:

-- The role of the individual on work experience during the work experience
+- the role of the individual on work experience during the placement

 Terms offered to individuals on work experience should not be unfair or discriminatory in any way.